 At St Newlyn East Learning Academy, we know how important the Early Years Foundation Stage is in creating a solid foundation upon which children will continue to develop throughout their schooling.
 We strive to enable and assist children into becoming independent, enthusiastic and focused young learners.
 Our intent is for children to develop in every way possible: physically, creatively, emotionally, cognitively, verbally and socially.
-Our three curriculum drivers are passion, perseverance and purpose and we keep these in mind in all that we and the children do!

 We understand that every child is an individual with individual strengths and interests.
 We don't know what these children's talents and passions will be and therefore we do our best to provide 'top quality' tuition across the curriculum; this in turn allows our children to reach their own unique potential.
 With this in mind, we begin each year and each term with the needs and interests of the children.
-The learning comes from them, their interests and needs, therefore their learning has a real purpose and they feel truly passionate about it.

 We observe how each child learns to gain an understanding of the characteristics they develop in order to become effective learners.
-We use questioning, praise and encouragement to develop a passion and drive for learning and high self-
+We use questioning, praise and encouragement to develop a positive attitude to learning and high self-esteem.